joecummings/personal-websitev2/tutorials_md/tutorials.md

 But don't freak out!
 This is what we expect because we are randomly initializing the weights of the last head for our classification task.

 If you have access to a GPU, HuggingFace will automatically find the device and push most calculations to that.
+I was able to run the entire dataset on a single Nvidia GeForce GTX 1080 GPU in 77 minutes with an evalutation `micro f1` score of `94%`.

+> If you're unfamiliar with the F1-scoring metric, you can read more about it [here](https://machinelearningmastery.com/classification-accuracy-is-not-enough-more-performance-measures-you-can-use/) and why it can be a better metric than accuracy.
-I was able to run the entire dataset on a single Nvidia 2080 RTX Ti GPU in around 90 minutes.
-I recognize that not all people have access to such compute power, so for comparison, on a `2.4 GHz 8-Core Intel Core i9` processor, I was able to train on 1,000 examples in ~60 minutes.

-Training on 1,000 examples, you should see a `micro f1` score of X%.
+I recognize that not all people have access to such compute power, so for comparison, I ran the fine-tuning on an `Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz`.
+Unfortunately, the amount of time this would take is somewhat absurd, so I scaled back the size of our dataset.
+Training on 1000 examples, I fine-tuned BERT in 1020 minutes with an evaluation `micro f1` score of 86%.

+### Conclusion {#conclusion}
+In this tutorial, we learned about the incredible Transformer model called BERT and how to quickly and easily fine-tune it on a downstream task.
+With this knowledge, you can go forth and build many a NLP application.

 > Bonus question answer: the [`pickle`](https://docs.python.org/3/library/pickle.html) module, which is the default serializer in Python, does not serialize or deserialize code, e.g. lambda functions.
 It only serializes the names of classes/methods/functions.
 Therefore, if you want to save your model to use again, you cannot use an anonymous function.

-If you have any comments, questions, or corrections, feel free to drop me a line.
+If you have any comments, questions, or corrections, feel free to [drop me a line](mailto:jrcummings27@gmail.com).

 #### Thanks to: